rackerlabs/design-system/_component_design/selection-bucket.md

 A selection bucket contains the following elements:

 - **Container (required)**: The container holds the selection pills and if applicable, the scrollbar.
-Uncollapsed Current Selection

-This area is for use when a user needs to verify their current selection and quickly make edits to it.

-- When uncollapsed shows user the items that have been currently selected from within the table.
-- The current selection area is collapsed on default.

 - **Pill (required)**: When the user makes a selection in the table, a pill appears in the selection bucket.
 The user can deselect the value by removing the pill.
 - **Expand (optional)**: The user can expand the selection bucket to see selected value, or collapse it to hide the selections.
 - **Scroll bar (optional)**: Add a scrollbar when the user can select more values than there is space to display the pills.